 Almost done…

 By sending us your response, you give us permission to analyse and include your response in our results.
 After you send your response, you will no longer be able to go back and change any of your answers.
-Please be assured that if you are given the option to provide your email address below it will not be stored along with the rest of your answers and wont be seen by anyone who is analysing them.
+Please be assured that if you are given the option to provide your email address below it will not be stored along with the rest of your answers and won’t be seen by anyone who is analysing them.
 It will only be used for the purpose described below.

 If you provide an email address you will be sent a receipt of your response.